 Applications due: March 15, 2017

 Tuition: Columbia and Barnard students pay the regular tuition at their home school and pay their school directly as they would if they were on campus.

 Housing: Students do not pay fees to Columbia and Barnard for housing.
 Instead, you apply to QMUL Accommodation and pay housing costs directly to QMUL.

 Program Expenses: Fall 2017

 Financial aid normally applies for study abroad during a semester or an academic year.
 Please meet early with your financial aid office to begin planning for your time abroad.

 Want to apply?
 Click the “Start an Application" button at the top of this page.
 You will be asked to set up a short profile, which will allow us to send you relevant information about your application.
 Once you’ve created a profile, you will see a checklist of items that you will need to submit.
 These generally include:

-The minimum course load is 4 courses.
-Students are required to enroll in the Global Seminar.
-To complete their academic program, students must enroll in three QMUL courses chosen from a broad range of subject areas.
+All students are required to enroll in the Global Seminar.
+To complete your academic program, you enroll in three QMUL courses chosen from a broad range of subject areas.

 Columbia Global Seminar: